Frequently Asked Questions

 - How is Carleton Leader different from other leadership programs?

-Carleton Leader focus’ on the development of leaders, not the training of leaders.
+The focus of Carleton Leader is on the development of leaders, not the training of leaders.
 Where training attempts to standardize by blending to a norm and acclimating to the status quo, development strives to call out the unique and differentiate by shattering the status quo.
 Training is something leaders dread and will try and avoid, whereas they will embrace and look forward to development.
 Development is nuanced, contextual, collaborative, fluid, and above all else, actionable.

 The following 20 items point out some of the main differences between training and development: